equinix/terraform-provider-equinix/examples/fabric-cloud-router/fcr2gcp/README.md

-# ECX Fabric Layer2 Connection from fabric cloud router to AWS
+# ECX Fabric Layer2 Connection from fabric cloud router to google

-This example shows how create connection from Fabric Cloud Router to AWS, on ECX Fabric ports.
+This example shows how create connection from Fabric Cloud Router to google, on ECX Fabric ports.

 ## Adjust variables
 At minimum, you must set below variables in `terraform.tfvars` file: